5 Reasons To Choose WAV Over MP3 and WMA

 Storage

 The issue of storage is not a big deal these days.
-Still, it is one of the most important factors to be considered.
-Space or memory is one of the first reasons for MP3 to come into existence.
-It was created with the insight of saving space that is stuffed with WAV files.
-These files are large and bulky and can eat up a huge space in your system.
+You should still consider it one of the most important factors.
+Space or memory is one of the first reasons MP3 exists.
+They created it to save space that was previously occupied by WAV files.
+These large and bulky files can eat up a huge space in your system.

-The evolution of the WMA file format was to counter the drawback of MP3 and keep the advantage of acquiring less space.
+The evolution of the WMA file format was to counter MP3’s drawback and maintain the advantage of acquiring less space.

-As for the WAV files, they are lengthy and heavy sound files.
-They contain almost all the information in the form of sound.
-Thus it is always recommended that professionals should go for the WAV file format.
+WAV files are lengthy and heavy sound files that contain almost all the information in the form of sound.
+Thus, it is always recommended that professionals use the WAV file format.
 Over the years, the issue with space has declined gradually.
-And now we have plenty of space on our devices.
-So keeping a number of good quality audio files as WAV is not an issue these days.
+Now, we have plenty of space on our devices, so keeping a number of good-quality audio files as WAV is not an issue these days.

 Conclusion:

-Finally, we can conclude by saying that the WAV file format is the best choice for you if you want to go for professional music.
-Even the CDs that we listen to, have the music in WAV format.
-The MP3 and WMA have their own popularity and are highly used because of their small size.
-But to those who like to listen to high-quality music, WAV is what we have.
-Now, you know what's the reason to choose WAV over WMA or MP3.
+Finally, we can conclude that the WAV file format is the best choice if you want professional music.
+Even the CDs we listen to have the music in WAV format.
+MP3 and WMA are popular and widely used because they are small.
+But for those who like to listen to high-quality music, we have WAV.
+Now, you know why you should choose WAV over MP3 and WMA.
 Let us know if this article has helped you make a better choice.

 About the Author: John Harris